DexNeXuS/CropStudio/README.md

-# DexNeXuS Resizer Website
+# CropStudio Website

-A professional, responsive website showcasing the DexNeXuS Resizer image processing application.
+A professional, responsive website showcasing the CropStudio image processing application.
 Built with modern HTML5, CSS3, and JavaScript, featuring a premium dark theme that matches the application's design aesthetic.

 ## Features